alexch/codelikethis/public/lessons/www/hello_world.md

 # Lets write our first HTML document!

+* Create a file named index.html and open it in your text editor
 * All HTML documents should begin with a DOCTYPE declaration.
 This does not require a **closing tag**.

 ```